Making and registering the application

 If, after having expressed the intention to apply for international protection, a foreigner does not report to the Reception Centre for Applicants for International Protection without a justified reason, the Ministry of Interior will ex officio discontinue the procedure; according to LITP it shall be deemed that the applicant has withdrawn the application if he or she does not appear at the Reception Centre or avoids lodging an application and fails to justify this within 2 days of the time limit set for appearing at the Reception Centre, or for lodging an application.

-Once the deadline for an appeal passes and if the person is caught in an irregular situation, the provisions of the Law on Foreigners will apply.
-In particular, this means that people will be considered to be an irregular migrant and will be detained for the purposes of removal.
+If the person is apprehended in an irregular situation once the deadline for an appeal has passed as well as the deadline to leave the European Economic Area, the provisions of the Law on Foreigners will apply.
+In particular, this means that the person will be considered to be an irregular migrant and will be detained for the purposes of removal.

 The Reception Centre for Applicants for International Protection is the competent authority for conducting interviews for the purpose of receiving applications for international protection.
 The application is usually lodged at the Reception Centre for Applicants for International Protection, and only exceptionally outside the Reception Centre within an appropriate period, depending on personal circumstances of the applicant, for example where he or she is detained in the Reception Centre for Foreigners (pre-removal detention centre), the Transit Reception Centre for Foreigners or in prison.